WhatCarAwards banner - desktop

 Family hatchbacks are the bread and butter of the car world.
 They remain popular with private buyers and company car drivers alike, despite the rise in demand for SUVs.

 That means there are plenty of used examples to choose from, but as our Reliability Survey data shows, not all family cars will provide problem-free motoring.
-In fact, this class had the one of the lowest average score of all the classes in this year's survey, with a score of 91.1% for cars aged up to five years old.
+In fact, this class had one of the lowest average scores of all the classes in this year's survey, with a score of 91.1% for cars aged up to five years old.

 For this story, we've pulled out all the data is for family cars aged up to five years old.